-Washington Sea Grant’s Crab Team and Washington State’s Department of Natural Resources report evidence of the invasive European green crab at two new sites in the Salish Sea: Fidalgo Bay and south Whidbey Island.
-A live green crab was captured at Lagoon Point on south Whidbey Island, and a green crab shell was found at Fidalgo Bay.
+Washington Sea Grant’s Crab Team and Washington State’s Department of Natural Resources report evidence of the invasive European green crab at two new sites in the Salish Sea: Fidalgo Bay and Dungeness Landing, near Dungeness Spit.
+A green crab shell was found at Fidalgo Bay, and a live green crab was captured at Dungeness Landing.

 The crabs also continue to occur in Westcott Bay — the first inland area where they were discovered, on north San Juan Island in August 2016 — as well as at Dungeness Spit, where they were discovered in large numbers last summer.